avoidwork/tenso/README.md

 Tensō will handle the serialization & creation of hypermedia links, all you have to do is give it `Arrays` or `Objects`.

+## Sample application
+You can clone or fork the sample application at https://github.com/avoidwork/tenso-sample

 ## Example
 Creating an API with Tensō can be as simple as one statement.